-I am sure you have heard it before.
-‘Go green’ is a typical, catchy advertisement slogan used from many companies.
-But if they did anyone can do it.
-So can you.
+I am sure you have heard before all about sustainability.
+‘Go green’ is a typical, catchy advertisement slogan used by many companies.

-‘Go green’ is not simply a briefly in fashion initiative, it became movement on sustainability and it has spread all around the globe.
+‘Go green’ is not simply a briefly in fashion initiative, it became a movement on sustainability and it has spread all around the globe.

 The three Rs: Reduce, Reuse, Recycle

-And if you think that this is disgusting at your town, go to the numerous unlicensed landfills of the countryside.
+And if you think that this is disgusting in your town, go to the numerous unlicensed landfills of the countryside.
 You can find everything there!

 Just let your imagination free.
-Whatever you choose to do not only do it, say the story how-where-when-why to your customers/neighbors to influence them.
+Whatever you choose to do not only do it but also say the story how-where-when-why to your customers/neighbors to influence them.

 Manage your water consumption